Tim Razzall, Baron Razzall: Controversy

+Honours and awards

+Razzall was appointed a life peer in 1997 and a Commander of the British Empire (CBE) in 1993.

 Personal life

 Razzall married first in 1965 (divorced 1974) Elizabeth Christina née Wilkinson, and they had a daughter, journalist Katie Razzall, and a son, James Razzall.
 Through his marriage in 1982 (dissolved 2003) to Deirdre Martineau née Taylor-Smith, he became stepfather to her two sons and two daughters.
 In 2008 he was reported to be the partner of Jane Bonham Carter, Baroness Bonham-Carter of Yarnbury.
 Bonham-Carter has declared the relationship in the House of Lords Register of Interests.

-Memoirs

-His memoirs, Chance Encounters, were published in October 2014.
+Razzall's memoirs, Chance Encounters, were published in October 2014.